 It’s a well-known fact that whatever you’re buying, be it clothes or furniture, the quality isn’t what it was in the middle of the last century.
 Cabinets and cupboards from the post-war period were built to last, and people lived with a ‘make do and mend ethos, rather than the throwaway attitude of today.
 Because of this commitment to quality and functionality, many design pieces are still in good shape today and will remain in good shape for years to come if properly cared for.
 This means that purchasing a high-quality piece of design furniture is a solid investment.

 Simple shapes and colors are hallmarks of the design.
 But why are pieces like this a good investment?
 Because there aren’t many of them around.
 There are plenty of knock-offs and reproductions, but the originals are limited.
 Not only will they hold their value, as they become rarer over time, but their values will also increase.

 Mass-produced furniture is just that – thousands of pieces made in a factory, in exactly the same way, from flimsy materials.
 Antique and vintage furniture is entirely different, and when placed in the right setting can make an incredible impact on a room.

 Have a piece of history in your home

 One of the best things about buying vintage furniture is knowing that it’s already been well used in any number of different situations.
-Timeless design never goes out of style.
+The timeless design never goes out of style.
 There’s no greater tool to tell us about social history than items from around the time – and furniture is the best example there is.
-Rather than consigning old cupboards, tables and chairs to the scrap heap, give them a home instead, and help to preserve the past while furnishing your future.
+Rather than consigning old cupboards, tables and chairs to the scrap heap, give them home instead and help to preserve the past while furnishing your future.